Our Satellite Locations

 - Unaccompanied minor without proof of insurance

-Post-exposure rabies treatment is available at the Health Department for people who have been bitten by an animal that may have had rabies.
+Rabies post-exposure prophylaxis and Tetanus vaccination is available for people who have been bitten by an animal that may have rabies.
 Pre-exposure vaccine for veterinary techs and boosters for veterinarians and animal handlers are also available.
-Rabies vaccine bloodwork is available in our lab at a low cost.
 Please call for details.

 The Health Department provides travel immunizations at a low cost by appointment only.
 Please call for information on cost.
 For information on what vaccines are needed to travel to your planned destination, visit the Centers for Disease Control (CDC) website.